Robert Garcia (American boxer): Early life

 Born in San Pedro, Los Angeles, Garcia grew up and still resides in Oxnard, California, and was trained by his father Eduardo Garcia at the La Colonia Youth Boxing Club.
 Garcia said that he has been in Oxnard, California, since he was two years old.
 He considers himself to be Mexican, and has said that his father and mother are both of Mexican descent.
 He said that his parents were illegal immigrants until the eighties.
 He said that he grew up speaking Spanish, and that he learned to speak English when he went to school.

 Amateur career

-Garcia had an extensive amateur career, which included a fight with future Olympic gold medalist Oscar De La Hoya.
+Robert Garcia had an extensive amateur career, but rumors about him fighting De La Hoya are unfounded.
+Although, Garcia has acknowledged sparring and training with the Hall of Famer.

+Even so, his professional and amateur career are internationally recognized.

 Professional career

 Known as "Grandpa", Garcia won his pro debut against Tsutomu Hitono at the International Center in Fukuoka, Japan.
 He accumulated a record of 20–0, which included a win against future champion Derrick Gainer, before challenging for his first regional title.